 Before you have been discharged home from the maternity unit the midwives will discuss your ongoing plan of care and arrange with you postnatal visits.
 We aim to offer all women a home visit in the postnatal period the next day after being discharged from hospital although we are currently unable to offer home visits at the weekend.
 We are unable to provide appointment times for home visits so please inform your midwife if you need to rearrange your home visit.

 Some babies need additional care after birth because they are born prematurely or are unwell.
-These babies may need to be admitted to our recently refurbished Special Care Baby Unit (SCBU) for extra monitoring or treatments.
+These babies may need to be admitted to our Special Care Baby Unit (SCBU) for extra monitoring or treatments.
 SCBU at Yeovil can accept babies born from 32 weeks and can look after up to eight babies at a time.
-If your baby is born before 32 weeks, is particularly unwell or if SCBU have reached capacity your baby may be transferred to a SCBU or NICU unit in neighbouring hospitals such as Bristol or Taunton.
+If your baby is born before 32 weeks, is particularly unwell or if SCBU have reached capacity your baby may be transferred to another neonatal unit in neighbouring hospitals such as Bristol or Taunton.
 Your baby will receive care from Neonatal Staff Nurses and Paediatricians and will involve you at all times with the care of your baby.
-You will be encouraged to spend time with your baby, provide cares and feed baby where possible.
+You will be encouraged to stay with your baby at all times, provide cares and feed where possible.
 Whilst your baby is in SCBU you will still receive care from the midwives on Freya ward whilst you recover from birth both physically and emotionally.
 We are currently unable to provide a bed for you on Freya ward if your baby is staying in SCBU for a prolonged length of time.
 Once you have physically recovered from birth, usually around 1 or 2 days following birth, staff from SCBU will support you to stay with your baby within the unit whilst you may still receive postnatal checks daily from the midwives on Freya ward.
 What you need to know while your baby is staying in SCBU Click here For more information on services provided by SCBU please click here

 Caring for your baby after leaving hospital – postnatal care